Saranpatp/GateIODataMiner/Readme.md

 # Gate.io Crypto Data Mining (Historical Data)
 Easily set up and deploy your crypto data mining application

-**NOTED:** you will need parser to be able to use with Strategy Studio.

 ## 🚀 Getting Started

 ### 🔧 Prerequisites